 Building risks into your price

-- No-shows: 5-15% fewer guests than indicated
+- No-shows: 5-15% fewer guests than projected

-- Location challenges: No kitchen, limited facilities
+- Location challenges: No kitchen access, limited facilities

-- Last-minute changes: Different customer requests
+- Last-minute changes: Modified customer requirements

 How do you calculate catering cost price? (step by step)